www42/AZ-103-MicrosoftAzureAdministrator/Instructions/Labs/03 - Implement and Manage Storage (az-100-02).md

 1. From the Windows PowerShell ISE session, open the script pane and paste into it the content of your local Clipboard.

-1. Paste the script into the PowerShell ISE session, execute the script, and verify that its output confirms successful mapping of the Z: drive to the Azure Storage File Service share.
+1. Execute the script, and verify that its output confirms successful mapping of the Z: drive to the Azure Storage File Service share.

 1. Right click the Start menu, click **Run**, in the **Open** dialog box type **Z:** and press the **Enter** key.
-This will open a File Explorer window displaying the content of the **Z:** drive.
+This will open a File Explorer window displaying the contents of the **Z:** drive.

 1. In the File Explorer window, create a folder named **Folder1** on the Z: drive.

 1. In the File Explorer window, navigate to **Folder1** and create a text document named **File1.txt**.

     > **Note**: Make sure that you take into account the default configuration of File Explorer that does not display known file extensions in order to avoid creating a file named **File1.txt.txt**.

 1. From the PowerShell prompt, enter **Z:** to change the directory context to the mapped drive.